Skip to Main Content

 Image of 1991 Cornhuskin' parade proceeding along a campus road.

-Cornhuskin' History
+Corn History

 In November 2022, Dr. Daniel Fountain presented on the history of corn husking and shucking events in the southern United States at a De-Lux Brunch event hosted by the School of Arts and Humanities and the Black Student Union.
 View that presentation here.
 (Meredith NetID log in required.)

-Ms. Peterson's Corn Huskin' Bee became a favorite, and in 1951, the after-dinner activities moved to Jones auditorium.
+In 1951, the after-dinner activities moved to Jones auditorium.
 During the fifties, several different contests replaced the chicken and hog calling competitions.
 In 1957, participants tried a pie-eating contest and a cow-milking contest (the students had to create their own cow).
-The next year these ideas were dropped in favor of a hula-hooping contest, and in 1959, a doughnut-eating contest was added where the doughnuts were suspended by string and had to be caught and eaten using only the participant's mouth.
-It was not until 1960 that the now familiar apple-bobbing contest began.
-In 1964, judges began awarding points for class participation.
-The winning class received a giant pumpkin and the fun of gloating over the other classes.
-In 1961 the word "Bee" was dropped and the remaining words were combined to form "Cornhuskin."
+The next year these ideas were dropped in favor of a hula-hooping contest.
+In 1959, a doughnut-eating contest was added; doughnuts were suspended by string and had to be caught and eaten using only the one's mouth.
+In 1960, the now familiar apple-bobbing contest was added.
+Judges began awarding points for class participation in 1964 with the winning class awarded a giant pumpkin and the fun of gloating over the other classes.

-Other traditional Cornhuskin' events have included water-fights and pranks in the dorms.
+Other traditional Corn events have included water-fights and pranks in the dorms.
+Dr. Jean Jackson (Class of 1975) recalls being kidnapped as the freshmen class president during her first Corn; several sophomores grabbed her and slammed her against a dorm vending machine.
+Other destructive activities included pouring salt into stereo systems and taking the harmless water fights to dangerous levels.
+Students stood on the upper level breezeways between Vann and Stringfield dorms with buckets of hot water to pour on other students when they passed beneath.
+Water fights with water guns also included a game of "capture the dinner bell."
 In 1976 such activities were banned due to over-zealous students, and a reprimand was read during the evening's events.
-Dr. Jean Jackson, class of 1975 and class president her freshman year, recalls being kidnapped during her first Cornhuskin'.
-Several sophomores grabbed her and slammed her up against a vending machine in one of the dorms.
-Other destructive activities included pouring salt into stereo systems and taking the harmless water fights to a dangerous level.
-Students stood on the upper level breezeways between Vann and Stringfield dorms with buckets of hot water to pour on other students when they passed beneath.
-The water fights also included a game of "capture the dinner bell" with water guns and the old, large dinner bell that used to sit next to the Belk dining hall.
-In the 70's and 80's, efforts were made to clean up Cornhuskin', and new guidelines were set in place to prevent property and physical damage.
-Since that time, only carefully monitored hall raids have been allowed.

-Cornhuskin' Terminology
+Corn Terminology

-Cornhuskin’ Opening Parade: Parade through the center of campus or in a highly visible public area like the courtyard or Jones Auditorium that includes representatives of each class and highlights the year’s theme.
+Corn Opening Parade: Parade through the center of campus or in a highly visible public area like the courtyard or Jones Auditorium that includes representatives of each class and highlights the year’s theme.
 The parade has grown in size throughout the years and now includes candy tossed into the onlooking crowds, which delights children and sweet-toothed faculty alike.

 Chicken and Hog-callin’*: Early Cornhuskin’ events where participants tested their ability to coax and cajole farm animals.
 In recent years, hog-callin’ consists of a judged short skit and dance performed by each class.